 The Board of Governors of the California Community College system offers a fee waiver program for low-income residents of California that are attending a community college.
-The BOG fee waiver will waive all per unit enrollment fees for an eligible student.
+The California College Promise Grant (CCPG), formerly known as the BOG fee waiver, will waive all per-unit enrollment fees ($46 per unit) for an eligible student.
 It will also waive a portion of parking permit fees.
-To qualify for a BOG fee waiver, you need to:
+To qualify for a CCPG, you need to:

-- Be classified as a resident of California or AB 540 student, according to Admissions and Records.
+- Be classified as a resident of California or AB 540 student by Admissions and Records.

 - Meet income criteria by:

 - Providing proof that you are receiving monthly cash assistance from TANF/CalWORKs, SSI/SSP or General Assistance (or, if a dependent student, your parent(s) receive this assistance) or